 If finding an hour seems impossible, then start with 10 minutes a day.
 Everyone has ten minutes.
 Set a timer and write by hand or on your phone.
 See what comes out.
 After a week, increase it to fifteen minutes.
 See if you can write the same time every day.
 Maybe it’s in the morning when you’re first waking up with a cup of coffee, or maybe it’s right before you go to bed.
 After a couple weeks, increase it to 20 minutes, then thirty, then an hour.

-It doesn’t what you write while you’re getting back into the routine.
-It could be all throwaway.
+It doesn’t matter what you write while you’re getting back into the routine.
 It could be free-writing gibberish.
-It doesn’t matter.
 What matters is you taking the time to dedicate to your writing and following through.

 If you feel the muse has abandoned you, here are some easy suggestions to get you going:

 - Write a childhood memory, just the way a child would tell the story.

 - Write a scene based on a new character; if you don’t know a character or a scene, pick the scene in front of you and your favorite character from a book/movie.
 Try to imagine what they would notice, how would they interact, what would they say and do.